observermedia/django-wordpress-rest/docs/index.md

         url(r'^wordpress/', include('wordpress.urls'))
     ]

-Then sumbit a POST request with an `ID` data element in the body to trigger a sync of a single post.
+Then from your WordPress.com site, submit a POST request with an `ID` data element in the body to trigger a sync of a single post.
 Note this should be the WordPress Post ID, not the Djano one!

     $ curl -X POST --data "ID=123456" http://mydjangosite.com/wordpress/load_post